Why outsourcing makes sense

 Does the administrator become even more important for newer managers?

 Yes, I think so.
 There is a clear trend towards investors committing capital to fund managers that have a strong track record.
 Those managers typically find it easier to raise their next fund.
 However, there are also new teams that may be spinning out of well-regarded houses that do not have that readily attributable track record or mature operating model.
 There are real advantages for those types of firms to partner with an administrator, so that they present potential investors with a robust operating model, rather than just relying on their own expertise.

 How do you see administrative outsourcing evolving in the future?

 There is potential for more outsourcing to third parties across multiple functions, including compliance, fundraising, accounting and corporate governance.
 These services can be provided by a single administrator in their entirety, or they can be broken up into their composite parts.

 I believe we will see an increase in a bespoke approach, where the administrator sits down with the client and works out exactly what is required of them, rather than providing a standard product offering.
 Fund managers themselves are increasingly developing bespoke operating models and administrators need to recognise that it is not a case of one size fits all.

 Bespoke fund solutions

 With specialist teams in key international jurisdictions, we provide a full range of fund administration and associated fund services to give our clients clear visibility and confidence in the performance of their investments.
-Find out more about how we can support your fund operations by contacting Simon below or clicking here.
+Find out more about how we can support your fund operations by contacting Garrett below or clicking here.